 What to Consider When Choosing a Portable Hard Drive

-- How long will you be travelling?
+- How long will you be traveling?

 - Are you going to be shooting JPEGs or RAW photos?

-- Are you selective when you press the shutter button or do you like to rapid fire and pick your favorites later?
+- Are you selective when you press the shutter button or do you like to rapid-fire and pick your favorites later?